dmayerdesign/funk/CONTRIBUTING.md

 A test is 2 things: a design tool and a form of documentation.

-All production code should be covered by tests.
+All production code should be covered by tests, because we need both of those things in order to write code at scale.

-You should aim for roughly one test per component changed per commit.
+All commits should aim to have one test per component changed.

 ## Rules For Testing